shredthaGNAR/list-of-my-starred-repos/README.md

 * [getgrinta/grinta](https://github.com/getgrinta/grinta): Everything you need, in one shortcut.
 * [vitalif/grive2](https://github.com/vitalif/grive2): Google Drive client with support for new Drive REST API and partial sync
 * [tardisx/gropple](https://github.com/tardisx/gropple): Server and bookmarklet to download files via youtube-dl directly from your browser.
 Cross platform single binary installation, web browser configurable.
+* [xslhub/gruvbox-gnomeish-firefox-theme](https://github.com/xslhub/gruvbox-gnomeish-firefox-theme): A minimal Firefox theme inspired by the aesthetics of Gruvbox and GNOME.
 * [arkenfox/gui](https://github.com/arkenfox/gui): A companion gui for arkenfox user.js
 * [samfromaway/Gulp-Boilerplate01](https://github.com/samfromaway/Gulp-Boilerplate01): Boilerplate for a Gulp-Workflow for a Youtube video.
 If you are lazy like me and are always on the watch out of how you can optimize your workflow especially in regards to deploying a HTML CSS Javascript website this boilerplate is for you.
 * [jasewarner/gulp-shopify](https://github.com/jasewarner/gulp-shopify): Blank slate Shopify theme for Developers, packaged with Gulp.js for processing SCSS, JavaScript (ES6), images and fonts.
 Made to support Online Store 2.0 features and Shopify CLI.